INM-6/beaverdam/README.md

 ### Configuration

 A single configuration file contains all the information for Beaverdam to access the database and set options for the dashboard.
-It's probably easiest to edit the template configuration file `config_template.toml` with your specific details.
+It's probably easiest to download the template configuration file `config_template.toml` from the main directory of this repository, then edit it with your specific details.
 Find more information within the configuration file.

 ### Build a database